ipstolen/website/CONTRIBUTING.md

 for people who don't use git or GitHub often, and just need a quick guide to get going:

-1. Fork the centaurus-cloud/website repo:
+1. Fork the centaurusinfra/website repo:

-   - Go to the [project repo](https://github.com/centaurus-cloud/website) on GitHub.
+   - Go to the [project repo](https://github.com/centaurusinfra/website) on GitHub.
    - Click **Fork** to make your own copy of the repo.
 GitHub creates a copy at `https://github.com/<your-github-username>/website`.

 2. Open a command window on your local machine.

 3. Clone your forked repo, to copy the files down to your local machine.
-   This example creates a directory called `centaurus-cloud` and uses SSH cloning to download the files:
+   This example creates a directory called `centaurusinfra` and uses SSH cloning to download the files:

    ```
-   mkdir centaurus-cloud
+   mkdir centaurusinfra
-   cd centaurus-cloud/
+   cd centaurusinfra/
    git clone git@github.com:<your-github-username>/website.git
    cd website/
    ```